NutriAudit

 Source: FDA Dietary Reference Intakes (iron); NIH ODS (iron).

-• Do not guess iron deficiency.
-Ferritin and CBC guide therapy—especially in heavy periods.
+Ferritin and CBC guide therapy, especially in heavy periods.

-• Stop unnecessary iron after menopause unless prescribed.
-Iron overload hurts organs over time.
+Stop unnecessary iron after menopause unless prescribed.

-• Space calcium away from iron pills.
 Two-hour separation is a common practical approach.

 Iron duplication in women’s stacks

-Multivitamins, prenatals, greens powders, and standalone iron often overlap—especially during pregnancy planning.
+Multivitamins, prenatals, greens powders, and standalone iron often overlap, especially during pregnancy planning.

 NutriAudit helps compare iron totals when users take a women’s multi plus a prenatal “just in case.”